ahsan-a/PhoneLink-legacy/README.md

 # PhoneLink

-Send links to your computer from your phone, or from any device in your local network.
+Link your iPhone to your computer via HTTP requests.

 ## Installation